ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-AT.md

 ## 2. Test your service's Activity Tracking
 {: #test}

-First, ensure that the ATS is receiving the events from your service.
+First, ensure that the ATSender is receiving the events from your service.
 In the diagram above, this is the red line that goes down to MyService-ATS.

-1. In Observability > Activity Tracker, click "View LogDNA" for your ATS.
+1. In Observability > Activity Tracker, click "View LogDNA" for your ATSender.
 2. You should see the events that your service writes to files in `/var/log/at`.
 3. If your service is not writing events yet (i.e. it is using AT for the first time), then write the following sample line in a sample AT log file (e.g. `/var/log/at/test.log`).